API compatibility#

 • jax.test_util

-Not everything in these modules is public.
-Over time, we are working to separate public and private APIs.
+Not everything in these modules is intended to be public, and over time, we are working to separate public and private APIs.
 Public APIs are documented in the JAX documentation.
 Additionally, our goal is that all non-public APIs should have names prefixed with underscores, although we do not entirely comply with this yet.

 What is not covered?#